 Battery & starter system description & symptoms

-This system includes an onboard battery, solenoid, starter motor, and starter switch, some of the links.
+This system includes an onboard battery, solenoid, starter motor, and starter switch.

 Electric cord starter system description & symptoms

-This system includes a starter motor and starter cord which is plugged into the household power supply to start the engine.
+This system includes a starter motor and starter cord, which sends power to the starter motor when plugged into the household power supply.

 Diagnosing a No-Start Snow Blower

 You’ve looked at the common snowblower no-start symptoms, and they didn’t help any, and now let’s try the top-down diagnosis approach.
-As promised, I’ll show you a mechanics hack to short-circuit the laborious task of testing each of our three systems systematically.
+As promised, I’ll show you a mechanic’s hack to short-circuit the laborious task of systematically testing each of our three systems.

 Gas Shot